 - Uniform magnetic field: A magnetic field in a region is said to be uniform if it has the same magnitude and direction at all points of that region.

 - Magnetic poles: These are the regions of apparently concentrated magnetic strength in a magnet where the magnetic attraction is maximum.

 - Magnetic equator: The line passing through the center of the magnet and at right angles to the magnetic axis.

 - Magnetic length: The distance between the two poles of a magnet is known as the magnetic length of the magnet.
 It is slightly less than the geometrical length.

 - Magnetic axis: The line passing through the poles of a magnet.

-Natural Magnet is an ore of iron (Fe2O3) which attracts small pieces of iron, nickel, and cobalt towards it.
+Natural Magnet is an ore of iron (Fe2O3) that attracts small pieces of iron, nickel, and cobalt towards it.

 It is a branch of physics in which we study the properties of bar magnets mainly.

 Any bar magnet has two poles one is called the North Pole and another is called the South Pole.
 The North Pole is taken as a positive magnetic charge and the South Pole is taken as a negatively magnetic charge.

 The strength of either pole is measured by comparing the strength of the current-carrying element (idl).
 It is called the pole strength of the magnet of either pole.
 It is denoted by ‘m’.
 Its unit is Ampere meter.